citp/privacy-policy-historical/b/ba/bal/ballerarcade.com.md

-> *The following text is extracted and transformed from the ballerarcade.com privacy policy that was archived on 2018-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181220204047id_/http%3A//ballerarcade.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ballerarcade.com privacy policy that was archived on 2019-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190621134546id_/http%3A//ballerarcade.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-Square Media LLC. we appreciate our relationship with you, respect that your information is yours, and is committed to safeguarding your privacy when you're using [ballerarcade.com](http://www.ballerarcade.com/).
+Ideal Internet, Inc. we appreciate our relationship with you, respect that your information is yours, and is committed to safeguarding your privacy when you're using [ballerarcade.com](http://www.ballerarcade.com/).
 The following describes our collection of and use of any information that we may collect from you.

 For each visitor to [ballerarcade.com](http://www.ballerarcade.com/), our web server does not recognize any information regarding the visitor's physical address, phone number, or e-mail address.
 We only collect information that you voluntarily provide to us.